Fall Safety for Seniors: What to Know and What to Do

 Spend time in a Prestige Senior Living Community, and you’ll see residents taking art classes, doing some gardening, and playing beanbag baseball.

-In addition to the myriad activities that are fun and engaging, there are other classes where the topic is less about fun, but vital to their wellbeing: fall reduction classes.
+In addition to the myriad activities that are fun and engaging, there are other classes where the topic is less about fun, but vital to their wellbeing: fitness and fall reduction classes.
+Fitness is one of the most effective ways to help reduce the chances of falling for an older adult.

 In some cases, falls are caused by tripping hazards like cords or furniture.
 In other instances, it’s the diminishment of muscle mass that naturally occurs as we age.

-You can take every safety precaution, exercise regularly and do all the right things, but you or a loved one could still sustain a fall.
+While you can take every safety precaution, exercise regularly and do all the right things, you or a loved one could still sustain a fall.
 Unfortunately, even being as safe as possible, the reality of aging is such that you can never take the risk for granted.

 A fall can be a traumatic experience, particularly if you live alone.
 If that’s the case, it’s important to remember some vital tips if you do fall: